 Here's a video showing how to set up and test a 4A speakerphone system with a 2565 using the Seriss 82B block:

-Note that not all 1A2 key telephone sets support speakerphone.
+NOTE: Not all 1A2 key telephone sets support speakerphone.
 Some key sets lack the violet pairs on the station cable.
-This can usually be visually confirmed by looking at the phone's amphenol connector, and checking if the violet pair pins are missing.
+This can usually be visually confirmed by looking at a 5 line phone's amphenol connector and checking if the violet pair pins are missing.

 Also, as described in the above video, some phones supporting speakerphone might have been modified by a previous installer to spare off the violet pairs (where they've been isolated and taped off) to support bridging.
 In such cases, to restore the phone for speakerphone use, you must move the violet pairs back to the factory defaults terminal screws.
 I've highlighted the violet pairs in these BSP schematics for the 2565HK/HKM and 2565GKMS model phones to aid in restoring their factory defaults (Click to view large schematics):